 The best thing you can do is some research online for the perfect location.
 Make sure to look at the amenities and options available.
 If you have a bigger RV, you'll want to have a hookup to power and water as well as a Wifi connection.
 Some campgrounds, for example, may have plenty of attractions (natural or otherwise) but are not near a body of water.
 Other places may be near water but lack nearby attractions.
 Base it off of your own interests and definition of fun!

 The perfect spot for the moment may not always be a campground.
 It may be a free spot to park.
 There are many great spots along Canada's highways that offer free parking.
-If you are looking to either save money or the campsite you had your eye on is booked up, these are some great options.
-They can also come in handy when plans fall through or you decide to change destination on a whim.
+If you are looking to either save money or the campsite you had your eye on is booked up, here are some helpful tips for finding free campsites.
+These tips can also come in handy when plans fall through or you decide to change destination on a whim.

 If you are looking at a provincial park, many campgrounds offer photo previews of their campsites.
 That way you can get an idea as to what to expect.